 In addition to the money coming in we’ve taken great pains to lower the amount of money going out.
 We sold our house and gave away most of our possessions.
 We aren’t paying to store anything.
 We have paid off the truck and trailer which made us completely debt-free.
 We pay for a few monthly services (cell phones, aircard, mail forwarding, digital file backup, etc) and have the typical insurance and healthcare costs, but overall the money we pay to stay in campgrounds covers the typical household expenses of water, electric, sewer, garbage, yardcare, recycling, etc).

 We are also desiring to slow our travel pace down.
 Since we are no longer on the “see what we can in a year” plan we can spend longer in each place.
 This has the dual advantage of spending less money on fuel and also getting cheaper weekly or monthly camping rates.

-Our first camp-hosting experience wasn’t that great, but we are trying it again.
-Camp-hosting essentially kills our camping fees and laundry costs and greatly lowers our fuel costs while being stationary.
+Generically workcamping is a situation where you provide labor in exchange for your campsite.
+Workcamping essentially kills our camping fees and laundry costs and greatly lowers our fuel costs while being stationary.
 The risk that we’re taking on is that the camp-hosting duties will infringe on time for more lucrative client work or training development - so we’re still considering it an experiment.

 We’ve had three workcamping experiences.
 The first was acting as “camp-hosts” for a private campground in Washington and it wasn’t that great.